Lenovo ThinkPad P1 Gen 7 (2024) Laptop Review

 • No VRR support.

-The Lenovo ThinkPad P1 Gen 7 is an outstanding workstation laptop.
-It's available with various Intel Meteor Lake CPUs and NVIDIA discrete GPUs, which are powerful enough to handle demanding workloads like 3D graphics and simulations.
-You can also use it for color-critical work like content creation, as its 4k+ OLED panel has full DCI P3 coverage.
+The Lenovo ThinkPad P1 Gen 7 is a decent workstation laptop.
+It's available with various Intel Meteor Lake CPUs and NVIDIA discrete GPUs, which are powerful enough to handle some 3D graphics and simulations.
+You can also use it for color-critical work like content creation, as its 4k+ OLED panel has full DCI-P3 coverage.
 It has a comfortable keyboard, a wide port selection for peripherals and external displays, and user-replaceable RAM and storage.
 There's some thermal throttling on the CPU, and while the fans get loud, the keyboard deck doesn't get too hot.

 Pros